Owen-Mak/StudentWorks/README.md

 In order to start the server, we have chosen a Process Manager script called Forever.
-To start the server: forever start server1.js
+**In order to run Forever, you must be within the StudentWorks directory** To start the server: forever start server1.js
 To stop the server: forever stop server1.js
 To kill the server: